-The Associate of Arts degree is primarily for students planning to transfer with junior standing to a four-year college or university for a baccalaureate degree.
-Satisfactory completion of an AA degree guarantees completion of the lower division general education requirements at UNR, UNLV or NSC.
-Students intending to transfer to other schools should see a counselor or follow the catalog of the transfer school.
+The Associate of Arts degree is for students planning to transfer with junior standing to a four-year college or university for a Bachelor of Arts degree.
+Satisfactory completion of an AA degree guarantees completion of the lower division general education requirements at University of Nevada, Reno; University of Nevada, Las Vegas; Nevada State College; and many other colleges and universities.

-Courses that are not transferable to an NSHE institution do not apply toward an Associate of Arts degree and are indicated with a non-transferable course attribute in the course catalog.
+Courses that are not transferable are indicated with a nontransferable course attribute in the myWNC course catalog.

-The purpose of the Associate of Arts degree is to provide the academic knowledge and skills for successful transfer to meet higher educational goals.
+The mission of the Associate of Arts degree program is to provide the academic knowledge and skills for successful transfer to meet higher education goals.

-- have met the general education student learning outcomes.
+- Meet the general education student learning outcomes.

 See a WNC counselor for the most up-to-date information regarding UNR and other university transfer requirements.

 A minimum of 60 total credits chosen from the following categories:

 The Associate of Arts Degree is designed so students may tailor it to meet degree requirements for a variety of majors at transfer institutions.